Key to cure rheumatic inflammation

 Pathogenic memory cells – why rheumatic diseases turn chronic

-Once the body has started the fight against its own tissues, such as joint cartilage or nerve cells, the memory cells also begin to work – just like in an infection.
+Once the body has started the fight against its own tissues, such as joint cartilage or nerve cells, the memory immune cells also begin to work – just like in an infection.
 However, the “invader” that triggers the inflammation cannot be eliminated.
 This activates the memory cells again and again.
-The database of immunological memory is being expanded – with memory cells that make ill.
+The database of immunological memory is being expanded – with memory cells that cause disease.
 They drive the inflammation like a motor and the disease becomes chronic.
 Modern therapies can suppress this unwantend immune reaction, but they come with side effects and patients are on medication for the rest of their lives.

 How the DRFZ is paving the way to cure rheumatic diseases

-Researchers at the DRFZ are looking for ways to eliminate only the disease-causing memory cells as selectively as possible in order to cure inflammatory diseases.
+Researchers at the DRFZ are searching for ways to eliminate only the disease-causing memory cells as selectively as possible in order to cure inflammatory diseases.
 Only the memory of the disease should be targeted while the protective immune system is preserved.
 A key to this challenge is the profound knowledge of the biology of the different cell types involved and of their role in chronic inflammation.

 - How do pathogenic memory cells differ from protective memory cells?